Gyton Grantley

-Gyton James Grantley (born 17 July 1980) is an Australian actor and comedian, best known for his portrayal of convicted murderer and drug trafficker Carl Williams in the hit Australian television show Underbelly, for which he was nominated for both Most Outstanding Actor in a Drama Series and Most Popular Actor for the 2009 TV Week Logie Awards and the 2008 AFI award (winning for Most Outstanding Actor in a Drama Series).
-Grantley won the 2009 Logie Award for Most Outstanding Actor.
+Gyton James Grantley (born 17 July 1980) is an Australian actor and comedian, best known for his portrayal of convicted murderer and drug trafficker Carl Williams in the hit Australian television show Underbelly.

 Early life

-Grantley was educated at the Anglican Church Grammar School in Brisbane, where he graduated in 1997.
+Grantley was born to parents Dick and Sandy and he has a brother.
+He was educated at the Anglican Church Grammar School in Brisbane, where he graduated in 1997.
 During his school years, he was a rugby union player and a rower.
 He was also heavily involved in drama and theatre-sports, and won the Headmaster's Prize for Drama in his senior year.

-He later attended the Queensland University of Technology.
+After he finished high school, not confident he could make a living out of acting, Grantley studied an arts degree at the University of Queensland.
+However, after a year, he decided to audition for Queensland University of Technology (QUT).
+Unsuccessful on his first attempt, he was finally accepted two weeks before the year started.
+He graduated in 2001 with his acting degree.
+He began doing voiceover work at the age of 18, while studying.
+Soon thereafter, he moved to Sydney, where he secured an agent.